 When an accident occurs in a no-fault state, blame is still assigned.
 The main difference is who pays for medical costs.
 In a no-fault state, all drivers are required to carry PIP coverage (in addition to basic liability insurance), which pays for medical expenses and lost wages regardless of who caused the accident.
 On the downside, PIP insurance significantly increases the cost of auto insurance, which is one reason why insurance in no-fault states is typically more expensive than tort states.

-At present, twelve U.S. states require no-fault insurance, besides Puerto Rico:
+There are currently twelve U.S. states that require no-fault insurance, aside from Puerto Rico: